CINA supports emergency room triage for intracranial hemorrhages and large vessel occlusions.

-Dr Peter Chang, radiologist and co-founder of Avicenna.AI, said, “When dealing with a stroke, time is of the essence and being able to prioritize effectively is critical to saving lives and improving outcomes.
-Not only does CINA® Head help radiologists to identify pathologies quickly, but also to highlight those that require the most urgent care.”
+Dr. Peter Chang, radiologist and co-founder of Avicenna.AI, said, “When dealing with a stroke, time is of the essence and being able to prioritize effectively is critical to saving lives and improving outcomes.
+Not only does CINA helps radiologists to identify pathologies quickly, but also to highlight those that require the most urgent care.”

-Cyril Di Grandi, co-founder and CEO of Avicenna.AI, said, “We’re excited to have received FDA clearance for CINA® Head and are looking forward to working with emergency departments and stroke centers across the United States to help improve detection, decision-making and patient outcomes.
-As a triage AI tool that identifies multiple pathologies, we believe that CINA® Head delivers more value than AI tools or algorithms that only target a single condition.”
+Cyril Di Grandi, co-founder, and CEO of Avicenna.AI, said, “We’re excited to have received FDA clearance for CINA and we are looking forward to working with emergency departments and stroke centers across the United States to help improve detection, decision-making and patient outcomes.
+As a triage AI tool that identifies multiple pathologies, we believe that CINA delivers more value than AI tools or algorithms that only target a single condition.”

 CINA is the first in a family of AI tools for emergency radiology being developed by Avicenna.AI.
 Subsequent products spanning the trauma and vascular fields are expected to be unveiled in the next 12 months.